Gstormsfh/citrus-league-storm/XG_MODEL_DOCUMENTATION.md

 - **0.0** = 0% chance pass leads to goal
 - **1.0** = 100% chance pass leads to goal
 - **0.20** = 20% chance pass leads to goal (good assist opportunity)

+### Expected Rebounds Model
+Predicts the probability that a shot will generate a rebound.
+This is a separate XGBoost classifier that uses the same features as the xG model.
+- **0.0** = 0% chance of generating a rebound
+- **1.0** = 100% chance of generating a rebound
+- **0.15** = 15% chance shot creates a rebound opportunity

 ### Dual-Tracking System
 - **Shooters** get xG credit (probability their shot becomes a goal)